spilgames/job-runner/docs/overview.rst

 Overview
 ========

-The Job-Runner consists of 3 separate components (and repositories):
+The **Job-Runner** is a crontab like tool, with a nice web-frontend for admistration and monitoring the current status.
+It consists of 3 separate components (and repositories):

 * **Job-Runner** (this repository): provides the REST interface, admin interface and (live) dashboard.
 As well this contains a long-running